samsquire/platform-up/README.md

 Create a platform-up.yml file (see instructions and example below)

 ## Vagrantfile configuration
-You need to add the following to the generated Vagrantfile.
+You need to add the following to the Vagrantfile.

 ```
   config.ssh.insert_key = false